 Step #6 Finishing & Trimming

-After ejection, the part usually comes with an extra part that needs trimming.
+After ejection, the part typically leaves behind an excess part that requires trimming.
 These excess parts are also called flashes.
 These flashes generally hamper the performance of the die-cast ZAMAK parts.

-Foundries use different trimming machines based on different situations.
+Foundries use different trimming machines depending on the situation.
 Grinding or polishing machines help a lot here.
 Some small-scale foundries may do it manually.
 However, various surface treatments are implemented on ZAMAK die-casting parts for further finishing.

 As mentioned in the previous step, you can give a surface a premium look using various methods.
 Different surface treatment methods are used for varying application needs.